16 games, 31 points, 11 goals conceded. After two seasons of relative mediocrity, this EFL side are certainly getting third time lucky.

 In contrast, the Boro do not travel anywhere near as well.
 Although they have won four of their nine games away, they have lost three times, conceding nine at a much higher rate.

-Up next for Stevenage in the league is Cardiff at home, with the Bluebirds in a great run of form, scoring freely and of course top of the league.
-It will without doubt be their toughest test of the campaign so far, but it will also show many with eyes on this title race if Stevenage are genuine contenders, or if they will soon suffer a major fall off.
+Up next for Stevenage in the league is Cardiff at home, with the Bluebirds in a great run of form, scoring freely and, of course, top of the league.
+It will without doubt be their toughest test of the campaign so far, but it will also show many with eyes on this title race if Stevenage are genuine contenders or if they will soon suffer a major fall-off.

 Join our newsletter